-- Household Budget Scheme (direct weekly deductions from social welfare payment) - Direct Debit / Standing Order - Cheque/postal order (no cash) through the postal system - In person at the Cash Office: Cash/ Laser Card/ Credit Card - Card payment services through An Post - On-line payments
+- Household Budget Scheme (direct weekly deductions from social welfare payment)

+- Standing Order

+- On-line payments

+- In person at Cash Office: Cash / Laser Card / Credit Card

+- Card payment services through An Post

 The Household Budget scheme is the recommended method of payment for those on Social Welfare.
 Through this scheme, the rent amount is deducted weekly from your Social Welfare payment and credited to your rent account.